eth-brownie/brownie/docs/debug.rst

+.. _debug:

 ===============
 Debugging Tools
 ===============

-.. note:: Debugging functionality relies on the `debug_traceTransaction <https://github.com/ethereum/go-ethereum/wiki/Management-APIs#debug_tracetransaction>`__ RPC method.
+.. note:: Debugging functionality relies on the `debug_traceTransaction <https://github.com/ethereum/go-ethereum/wiki/Management-APIs#user-content-debug_tracetransaction`__ RPC method.
 If you are using Infura this attribute is not available.

 When a transaction reverts and the gas limit is not set to automatic, you are still returned a ``TransactionReceipt``.
 From this instance you can call the following attributes and methods to help determine why it reverted: